shane200195/MoveOut/README.md

 # MoveOut
 MoveOut aims to assist students looking to move out from home by providing lifestyle estimates using advanced machine learning algorithms, trained on over 10,000 customers and millions of transactions

+Developed in collaboration with Hanz Aora, Elisa Luan, and Jack Eadie

 ## Usage

 ### Frontend